nextml/caption-contest-data-api/README.md

       dataset was collected through the [New Yorker Caption Contest] through a video/blog post titled [Cartoon Lounge: Show Me the Funny].
     * [505]: Roughly 123k responses from 377 participants.
+    * [507]: Roughly 100k responses from 420 participants.

 We have also asked more datasets that contain anywhere from 15-25k responses.
 We plan to put these online in the near future.